Collaboration Surface

 • .waterbrother/self-awareness.json captures Waterbrother’s current repo/runtime understanding.

-• The terminal and Telegram both read from the same shared project state.
+• The terminal, Telegram, and Discord all read from the same shared project state.

 Modes